-‘RHONY’ Bethenny Frankel And Ramona Singer At War!
+‘RHONY’ Stars Bethenny Frankel And Ramona Singer At War!
 Inside Their ‘Biggest Altercation Yet’

 There’s no telling why Frankel and Singer are at each other’s throats this season, especially considering all the drama they went through last year.
 Fortunately, Singer provided a few hints by saying that Frankel doesn’t like when people question her.
 She also teased that Frankel doesn’t appreciate when people bring up sensitive subjects, which only made things worse.

 Despite their epic clash this season, Bravo TV reports that Singer and Frankel bonded over their respective divorces.
-Singer broke off her marriage after 23 years while Bethenny Frankel parted ways with Jason Hoppy after 2 years.
-For Singer, there are comparisons in their breakups but the biggest difference is Frankel’s ongoing custody situation.
+Singer broke off her marriage after 23 years while Bethenny Frankel parted ways with Jason Hoppy after two years.
+For Singer, there are comparisons in their breakups, but the biggest difference is Frankel’s ongoing custody situation.

 “But I think for her it’s been very difficult because she has a very young child.
 And I’m fortunate my daughter [Avery], when I was having my problems, was 18, can make up her own mind, and wasn’t really living at home anymore,” Singer explained.
 “My heart bleeds for Bethenny because there’s times where she wants to exchange days with Jason and he won’t do that.
 And I can’t imagine not having a child live with you every day, especially a young girl.”